-NEFE has provided the Take Our Daughters and Sons to Work Foundation to suggest ways that personal finance can be integrated into the annual event on April 25, 2019.
-Specifically, the NEFE Activity Guide (pdf)offers a variety of ways for educators, parents, guardians and employers to engage young people in conversations about how career and employment decisions impact financial security.
+NEFE has provided content to the Take Our Daughters and Sons to Work Foundation to suggest ways that personal finance can be integrated into the annual event on April 23, 2020.
+Specifically, the NEFE Activity Guide (pdf) offers a variety of ways for educators, parents, guardians and employers to engage young people in conversations about how career and employment decisions impact financial security.

 For local parents and guardians: Share the Activity Guide (pdf) now with families so they can initiate conversations at home and discuss relevant financial topics.

 For employers: Inform local employers that the Activity Guide (pdf) is available as a tool to share with their employees who will host youth in April.

 Engage Your Teen: Sample Discussion Topics

 Share your own stories to reinforce what your teen is learning in class or through work experience.
 Use one of these approaches to talk about jobs and money issues with your teen.